rosielab/emojivoice/README.md

 ```bash
 python matcha/train.py experiment=<YOUR EXPERIMENT> ckpt_path=<PATH TO CHECKPOINT>
 ```

+You can train off of the matcha base release checkpoints or the emojivoice checkpoints.

 To run multi-speaker synthesis:

 ```bash
 matcha-tts --text "<INPUT TEXT>" --checkpoint_path <PATH TO CHECKPOINT> --spk <SPEAKER NUMBER> --vocoder hifigan_univ_v1 --speaking_rate <SPEECH RATE>
 ```

+If you are having issues, sometimes cuda will make the error messages convoluted, run training in [cpu](https://github.com/shivammehta25/Matcha-TTS/blob/main/configs/trainer/default.yaml)(set accelerator to cpu and remove devices) mode to get more clear error outputs.